Menopause: understand what’s happening in your body and restore your balance

 Joint and Muscle Pain

 Estrogen has a protective effect on muscles and joints.
+When levels drop, you may feel stiffness and a sense of heaviness in your body, especially upon waking.

-Changes in Vaginal Health
+Vaginal Health Changes

-Weight Gain (Especially in the Abdominal Area)
+Weight Gain (Especially in the Abdomen)